 Spending some summer nights at a well-known theater in St. Louis, John O’Brien became fascinated with how a theatre production comes together.
 That experience, combined with the wide opportunities students have to personalize their education at Truman, opened the door to a whole new world of career options he had not even considered.

 A talented student from Park Hill South High School in Kansas City, Eric Norfleet describes Kirksville as the best surprise in Missouri.

-Originally from Senegal, Sana Camara has chosen to make Kirksville his home for nearly 30 years.
+Originally from Senegal, Sana Camara has made Kirksville his home for nearly 30 years.
 Throughout his tenure at Truman, Camara has taught all levels of French courses.

 ALUMNI & STAFF

 Teaching Outside the K-12 Classroom

 As director of Missouri Hall, one of the residence halls on the Truman campus, Zach Burden gives his students the respect, compassion, and empathy to grow into the best people they can be.